impulsado/wannaNotes/Cheat Sheet/Personal/Default Setup.md

     fi

     echo ""
-    echo "!!!
-Welcome to your new O.S. !!!"
+    echo " Welcome to your new O.S. "
     echo ""
     echo ""
     read -p "Tell me your username: " username read -p "Do you want to start?
-(Y/n) " usr_op
+(Y/n) " -e -i Y usr_op

     if [[ $usr_op != "Y" ]]; then
         echo ""